MeSourav69/Kadane-s-Algorithm/README.md

-# Kadanes-Algorithm
+# Kadanes Algorithm
-Find the maximum subarray sum in an Array
+Find the maximum subarray sum in an Array.